GAumala/blog/static/posts/2018-09-12-creating-an-http-api-with-scotty-and-beam.md

 );
 ```

-I only have trree tables.
+I only have three tables.
 The first one is for posts, and excluding the primary
 key, it only has one field: the ID of the post, which is just a string with the last
 segment in its path.

 The second table is for readers.
-It stores IP adresses and user agent strings.
+It stores IP addresses and user agent strings.
 The reader table also has an index that ensure that each `ip_address` and
 `user_agent` pair must be unique, which means that for this system a reader is
 a unique combination of IP address and user agent.
 This is totally not real, but